-June 8, 2014 Dead Eyes or Cultural Blindness?
+June 8, 2014 Dead eyes or cultural blindness?

-Besides for the incorrect interpretations Klein made of what he saw around him, I will say that if a strange man walks around my neighborhood with a mission to smile up little girls, I’d have felt uncomfortable.
+Besides the incorrect interpretations Klein made of what he saw around him, I will say that if a strange man walks around my neighborhood with a mission to smile up little girls, I’d have felt uncomfortable.

 Mr. Klein’s strange, superficial and troubling conclusion that women are trained to have dead eyes is almost laughable considering that in New York City avoiding eye contact is almost a cultural norm.
 And besides, when I am in Hasidic Williamsburg I get looked at very closely.
 I can see the women’s eyes travel all over me before they look away.
 I’m sure they don’t look the same way at men, but that’s a gender issue, not a matter of disdain or lack of life in eyes.
-Some Hasidic women don’t only look, they even ask me what I am looking at or talking about, and on occasion we have a longer conversation.
-I took pictures of some buildings yesterday and on several locations women (and men) came over to ask me what the significance of the buildings are.
+Some Hasidic women don’t only look, they even ask me what I am looking at or talking about, and on occasion, we have a longer conversation.
+I took pictures of some buildings yesterday and in several locations women (and men) came over to ask me what the significance of the buildings is.
 Their eyes were eyes; like all people.

-Klein’s assessment about women seems to come from the sort of skin deep feminism that does not care to see people, but only to reconfirm cultural superiority and biases.
+Klein’s assessment about women seems to come from the sort of skin-deep feminism that does not care to see people, but only to reconfirm cultural superiority and biases.
 It promotes the myth and misinformation about Hasidim that I find so troublesome.
 It bothers me because it turns people, live, different complex communities, into caricatures.

 Someone on Facebook pointed to this line (thanks JK) in Klein’s wiki page: “Klein clearly has issues with cultures which he does not understand.
 In an article on his blog, he speaks of visiting a community in a style which one would visit a zoo.
 He makes assumptions and derogatory comments which are not based on facts.”
 Indeed, his conclusions lack any insight.

 “Training Women to Have No Eyes